Need a break from the Spanish grammar book you’ve been binging at the beach? Might we suggest a talking picture?

 Bonus: Coco – Disney-Pixar (2017)

 “Recuérdame, y viviré para siempre” (“Remember me and I’ll live forever”).
 With this quote in mind, it would be a crime to forget Coco, a Pixar film that spotlights the Mexican matriarch of the same name, on the verge of succumbing to dementia.

 The 95-minute movie pays tribute to Mexican culture, taking place during Día de los Muertos (a Mexican holiday celebrated every year on 2nd November).
 We follow the life of pre-teen and aspiring musician Miguel, who runs away from home in search of his great-grandfather.
-He ends up entering the netherworld, a classic wrong turn situation.
+He ends up entering the netherworld, a classic wrong-turn situation.
 Then begins a neon-colored fiesta featuring traditional Mexican imagery and music.
-It’s a fast-paced, multi-colored and vibrant escapade which will leave you with a smile on your face, and maybe even some tears if you’re the sentimental type.
+It’s a fast-paced, multi-colored and vibrant escapade that will leave you with a smile on your face, and maybe even some tears if you’re the sentimental type.

 For whom?
 Any beginning learner of Spanish will come to love and possibly obsess over this movie.
 With Coco, you can revise your grammar lessons such as ser and estar, the progressive form and even learn new vocabulary on family relations.

 Want to kickstart your Spanish?
 No problemo.
 Try our online Spanish course Hotel Borbollón.
 Fun, short and personalized lessons to improve your Spanish language skills.